 The NFL was initially known as the American Professional Football Association (APFA), before changing its name in 1920.
 During this time, champions were determined through standings on the league table, before playoffs were introduced in 1933.
 The NFL merged with the AFL, (now the AFC) in the year 1966.
 The first super bowl was then played in the following year to determine the best team between the two conferences.
 This culture of the Super Bowl has remained since then.

 The NFL properties were also established in 1963 as the licensing firm of the National Football League.
-This firm has helped the league earn billions of dollars which part of which has been used in charity funds created by the same firm.
-Through NFL properties, partnerships and television contracts were agreed and boosted the league to further expand by adding four teams.
+This firm has helped the league earn billions of dollars part of which has been used in charity funds created by the same firm.
+Through NFL properties, partnerships and television contracts were agreed upon and boosted the league to further expand by adding four teams.

 Today, the NFL is the most popular and most watched league game in Northern America.
 It has recorded the highest average attendance of fans at 67,591.
 It is also the wealthiest sports professional league in revenue to date and with the most valuable teams in the United States.

 Before the Super Bowl era, Green Bay Packers were the most dominant team in the history of the NFL with 13 championships, nine before the super bowl championship.
-After the super bowl was introduced, New England Patriots and Pittsburgh Steelers have won the most titles, both at six titles.
+After the super bowl was introduced, New England Patriots and Pittsburgh Steelers won the most titles, both at six titles.

-The Corporate side of NFL
+The Corporate side of the NFL

 The NFL was initially exempted from paying taxes until 2015 when they decided to do away with tax-exempt status due to heavy criticism from the public.
 This prompted all the amounts from partnerships, television rights, game tickets, and licensing from all 32 teams taxable.